OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-16.md

 ## Numbers 16:36

-Then the Lord spoke to Moses,
+And so the Lord spoke to Moses, saying

 ## Numbers 16:37